 - Roast Beef: Impressive, yet uncomplicated.

 Braised Lamb Shanks: Great comfort food.
-After initial browning, cook themselves.
+After initial browning, shanks cook themselves.

-- Vegetarian: Last year, I served Kim O’Donnel’s terrific Shepard’s Pie.
+Vegetarian: I served Kim O’Donnel’s terrific Shepard’s Pie a couple of times.
 I made two – one with meat, one with the wine braised-lentils and chard called for in her version.
 Everyone preferred the vegetarian option.
 So, there you go.
-I’m trying this vegetarian wellington from omgyummy this year.
+I’ve also served this vegetarian wellington from omgyummy.

 The good news is that all the prep for stuffing can be done a couple of days ahead and tossed into a baking dish – just don’t add the liquid or eggs until just before you’re ready to bake it along.
 This year, I’m once again making this fabulous stuffing with apples, bacon and caramelized onions by Diane Morgan.
 Want something else?
 I’m a big fan of this interactive build-your-own-stuffing guide from Fine Cooking.
 One of my tricks: baste the stuffing with a bit of the turkey juices toward the end of cooking.